We may earn a commission when you buy through links in our articles. Learn more.

 • UI bugs

-• Square screen not great for videos
+• Not great for videos

-• Hard to find and purchase
+• Hard to find

 The Oppo Find N2 is a wonderful foldable thanks to its slight form factor.
 With this sort of passport-sized design, the Find N2 is easily pocketable, and the outer screen is far more usable than the taller counterparts out there.
 Better yet, Oppo has managed to reduce the crease on the inner screen slightly beyond the competitors.